Sebastian Everett Eriksson

 I helped a friend fix a 20 second load time on a wordpress website.
 This sparked an aspiration to remove as much unnecessary complexity from websites and website builders as possible.

-• Table operations: sort, join, group by, etc
+• Relational database design and table operations: sort, join, group by, etc

 • Shell languages